project-sunbird/sunbird-devops/Installation.md

 Following is a set of scripts which install the DBs into the `db-server` and copy over `master` data.

 - Run `cd sunbird-devops/deploy`
 - Run `sudo ./install-dbs.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
-This script takes roughly 10-15 mins (in an environment with fast internet) and will install the databases.
+This script takes roughly 10-15 mins (in an environment with fast internet).

 ### Manual
 Refer to DB user guides.